SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: Analysis

 \section{Analysis}

-In this section, we explore several interesting questions related to \method both empirically and theoretically.
-Limited by budget and time, all experiments in this section are on a small subset of MathQA test set with 100 randomly selected questions.
+We now perform some ablations to justify some of the key design choices made by \method and provide insights on its behavior.
+Limited by budget and time, all experiments in this section are performed on a subset of the MathQA test set with 100 randomly selected questions.